 Some types of loans are actually better for first-time home buyers than others.
 Here’s a quick look at some of the different loans available — and why some of them may be better.
 Continue reading below to learn more about which of these loan options is strongly recommended for first-time buyers.

-Offered through the Federal Housing Administration (FHA), these loans have easier qualifications, enabling you to get a loan even if you don’t have the highest credit score.
+Offered through the Federal Housing Administration (FHA), first time home buyer loans have easier qualifications, enabling you to get a loan even if you don’t have the highest credit score.
 In addition, the down payment is only about 3.5 percent of the home’s purchase price, as opposed to the average of around 10 percent.
 Plus, these loans offer reduced administrative fees and closing costs.

-The disadvantages with this type of loan, however, are that your choices may be limited to houses within a certain price point.
+The disadvantages with first time buyer home loans, however, are that your choices may be limited to houses within a certain price point.
 Likewise, you may be required to take a 30-year fixed-rate mortgage, whether you want to or not.
 If you want to see if you qualify for an FHA loan, you can check out Bills.com’s mortgage calculator.

 A negative amortization loan gives you the opportunity to pay the lowest possible monthly payments; but these payments won’t even cover the interest for the month.
-It’s risky in the long run because your loan will not only increase over time; you’ll also end up paying more because you’ll be carrying the loan for a longer period.
+It’s risky in the long run because your loan will not only increase over time; you’ll also end up paying more because you’ll be carrying the negative amortization loan for a longer period.

 With a fixed-rate mortgage, your interest rate will stay the same throughout the entire life of the loan.
 These types of loans are typically taken for 30 years in order to make the monthly payment lower, but can also be taken for 10, 15 or 20 years.
 The biggest disadvantage, however, is that only a small part of the principal will be paid off during the first few years.
 You can compare fixed-rate mortgages here.